gryphbecrazeh/pios/README.md

 BUGS
-SHOW ALL / SHOW FILTERED RESULTS CAN GET OUT OF SYNC AND REVERSE ITSELF
+SHOW ALL / SHOW FILTERED RESULTS CAN GET OUT OF SYNC AND REVERSE ITSELF alert DBKEYS has not ready to ship, even though status is ready to ship

 TO DO

+Add uncontrolled drop down to Status, manufacturer, sent to

 ADD IN ABILITY TO ADD OPTIONS TO THE PRODUCTS
 NEED